 Never stop exploring…yourself

 Building a startup entails trying to make so much happen in so little time.
 As a result, it can often feel a bit like a sprinted marathon.
-But in that pursuit of go, go, go, as founders, it’s too easy to over-index on a Leaders Eat Last frame.
+But in that pursuit of go, go, go, as founders, it’s too easy to over-index on a Leaders Eat Last framework.
 The result: Routinely missing the opportunity to slow down, get our bearings, and thoughtfully consider our next move.
 If pressing pause for an hour a week can increase the likelihood that those are the right moves, that seems like time very well spent.